mbuckler/personal-website/content/post/patenting.md

 and most recently in academia.

-Because I can't cover the entire topic of [Intellectual Property (IP)](https://en.wikipedia.org/wiki/Intellectual_property) law in a single blog post, I will choose instead to focus on the process of filing a patent with a company or university.
+Because I can't cover the entire topic of [Intellectual Property (IP)](https://en.wikipedia.org/wiki/Intellectual_property) law in a single blog post, I will choose instead to answer questions that someone might have if they were interested in patenting in a company or university.
 I hope other researchers and inventors like myself will find this information useful.
 Also, I am not a patent attorney, so please don't take anything that I say here as legal advice!

 * What is a patent?